shawnaross/teachdh/Readme.md

 ## Getting Started

 To develop this site, you will need Ruby and Bundler installed.
 Install ruby for your system, as you see fit.
 Note macOS ships with an out-dated version of Ruby, so you will need to use something like [Homebrew](https://brew.sh/) to install it.
+Run `brew install ruby` after installing Homebrew.

 With Ruby installed, run `gem install bundler` to install the software we need to build the site.